kstoneriv3/onnx-latency-test/README.md

 ## How to Run Experiment Using Docker

+Make sure to have docker runtime with support of nvidia GPUs.

 ```bash
 $ docker build -t onnx-latency-test .
 $ docker run --gpus all onnx-latency-test:latest